Skip to content

 Compelling Headlines and Summaries

 Your headline should go beyond your job title.
 Instead of "Restaurant Owner," try "Helping London businesses create memorable corporate dining experiences | Sustainable cuisine specialist."
-Your summary should tell your story, highlight your unique value proposition, and include relevant keywords that your target audience might search for.
+Your summary should tell your story, show your unique value, and include keywords your audience might search for.

 Showcase Your Expertise